-How Working in Canada Impacts Your US Expat Taxes
+How Working in Canada Impacts Your US Expat Tax Return

-If you are a citizen or permanent resident of the United States, you are obligated to file US expat taxes with the federal government each year, even if you are living across the border.
+If you are a citizen or permanent resident of the United States, you are obligated to file a US expat tax return with the federal government each year, even if you are living across the border.
 In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts.
-While the US is one of the few governments that taxes the international income of its citizens and permanent residents, it does have special provisions to help protect us from double taxation including:
+While the US is one of the few governments that taxes the international income of its citizens and permanent residents, it does have special provisions to help protect us from double taxation, including:

-- The Foreign Earned Income Exclusion allows you to decrease your taxable income by the first $92,900 on US expat taxes.
+- The Foreign Earned Income Exclusion allows you to decrease your taxable income by the first $100,800 on 2015 US expat taxes and $101,300 on 2016 US expat taxes.
 This is only applicable to foreign earned income.

-- A foreign tax credit that could allow lower your liability on US expat taxes by amounts paid to a foreign government on a dollar-to-dollar basis.
+- The Foreign Tax Credit allows you to lower your liability on US expat taxes by amounts paid to a foreign government on a dollar-to-dollar basis.

-With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your tax bill on your US expat taxes.
+With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your tax bill on your US expat tax return.
 Please do note that even if you do not believe that you owe any US income taxes you will, most likely, still be required to file a return.
-For more information, see US Expat Taxes Explained: An Overview of Our New Series.

 Country Income Tax Rates

-In addition to federal taxes, the provinces and territories also charge taxes with rates for those earning over $150,000 ranging from a low of 10% up to 21%!
+In addition to federal taxes, the provinces and territories also charge taxes ranging from a low of 4% up to 21%!
 All provinces are different, and you can get a complete listing of tax rates at the website above.

 Country Tax Due Date

-For most individuals, April 30 is the magic date by which your Canadian tax return (T1), with payment included, must be filed.
+For most US citizens working in Canada, April 30 is the magic date by which your Canadian tax return (T1), with payment included, must be filed.
 The self-employed have until June 15 to file, but still must pay by April 30.
 Non-residents also receive an extension to June 30.